Clem1337/HGT_and_fitness/README.md

-# "Horizontal gene transfer mediated intra-species functional complementarity enhances intra-species population fitness"
+# "Horizontal gene transfer mediated intra-species functional complementarity enhances population fitness"

 This repository contains custom scripts and source data used in the study: